-Household members may not receive some types of income we ask you to report on the application, or may not receive income at all.
+Household members may not receive the types of income to report?
+Household members may not receive the types of income that we ask you to report on the application, or may not receive income at all.
 Whenever this happens, please write a 0 in the field.
-However, if any income fields are left empty or blank, those will also be counted as zeroes.
+If any income fields are left empty or blank, those will also be counted as zeroes.
 Please be careful when leaving income fields blank, as we will assume you meant to do so.